ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 AXFR enables the response to contain any type of RRsets.

 To retrieve the necessary information to build the Public Homenet Zone, the HNA MUST send a DNS request of type AXFR associated with the Registered Homenet Domain.

-The DM MUST respond with a zone template.
+The zone that is returned by the DM is used by the HNA as a template to build its own zone.

-The zone template MUST contain a RRset of type SOA, one or multiple RRset of type NS and zero or more RRset of type A or AAAA.
+The zone template MUST contain a RRset of type SOA, one or multiple RRset of type NS and zero or more RRset of type A or AAAA (if the NS are in-bailiwick {{!RFC8499}}).

 * The SOA RR indicates to the HNA the value of the MNAME of the Public Homenet Zone.
 * The NAME of the SOA RR MUST be the Registered Homenet Domain.